Alijavedofficial/Alijavedofficial/README.md

 ### Hey, I'm Ali 👋🏽

-Full Stack Developer specializing in high-performance Frontend and Backend frameworks, crafting dynamic and responsive web applications.
+Full Stack Developer specializing in high-performance Frontend and Backend frameworks, crafting dynamic web applications.

 - Explore my [blog](https://alijaved.hashnode.dev/) where I delve into insights and discoveries.
 - In my [Newsletter](https://alijaved.substack.com/), I offer my insights and advice to help you grow as a developer.